concordbands/concordbands/content/post/getting-started/index.md

 authors = []

-tags = ["Elementary", "Opportunities", "News"] summary = "Information and audition music is now available :notes:"
+tags = ["Elementary", "Opportunities", "News"] summary = "Information and audition music is now available"

 # Projects (optional).
 #   Associate this post with one or more of your projects.